MrOiseau/advanced_ml/README.md

 - Vector-based document retrieval for efficient search
 - Query rewriting for improved search accuracy
 - Document reranking with FlashrankRerank for relevance optimization
+- Semantic document chunking using sentence embeddings and k-means clustering
 - Summarization of retrieved documents
 - Streamlit-based web interface for easy interaction
 - Features like query rewriting and user feedback integration using LangSmith